Havana in 3 Days

 Cocktails with Ernest Hemingway at El Floridita

-Another reason to stay at the Nacional is that is is home to one of Havana’s best cabaret shows; Cabaret Parisien.
+Another reason to stay at the Nacional is that it is home to one of Havana’s best cabaret shows; Cabaret Parisien.
+We have tickets for tonight’s show, which include dinner beforehand.

 Cabaret Parisien